microsoft/BotBuilder-Samples/samples/python/11.qnamaker/README.md

 ```bash
 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```
+- Bring up a terminal, navigate to `botbuilder-samples\samples\python\11.qnamaker` folder
 - Activate your desired virtual environment
-- Bring up a terminal, navigate to `botbuilder-samples\samples\python\11.qnamaker` folder
 - In the terminal, type `pip install -r requirements.txt`
 - Update `QNA_KNOWLEDGEBASE_ID`, `QNA_ENDPOINT_KEY`, and `QNA_ENDPOINT_HOST` in `config.py`
-- In the terminal, type `python app.py`
+- Run your bot with `python app.py`

 ## Testing the bot using Bot Framework Emulator
 [Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.